HackLinux/e8/readme.md

 systems are often extremely clunky and complicated.
 As a result, on real systems, it is very hard to even play with some simple research ideas.
-Even if you know how it works at a high level, it is often hard to tell how it really works or even if it really works.
+Even if you know how it works at a high level, it is often hard to tell how it really works.
+In fact, it is often hard to tell **if** it really works.

 I often feel very uncomfortable about this situation.
 Does a working system have to be that complicated?
 Given that we already